-If you or someone you know is allergic to peanuts, peanut butter, or flour, yet craves a really good cookie, I have a perfect - super-easy - recipe...
-Tahini cookies.
-That's right.
+If you or someone you know is allergic to peanuts, or peanut butter or does not eat gluten, yet craves a really good cookie, I have a perfect – super-easy – recipe… Tahini cookies.
+That’s right.
 Tahini (sesame seed paste), the same ingredient used in making hummus, is the key ingredient in this delicious cookie providing a crispy, somewhat chewy texture.
 And, no flour is required!

 Roll the balls of dough the same size to ensure even baking and uniformly-sized cookies.